Active Learning-based Model Predictive Coverage Control: Experimental Results

 \subsection{Software and Hardware Details}

-For the experiments, the miniature RC cars of Chronos in combination with the CRS software framework are used~\cite{carron2022,Froehlich2021,Tearle2021}.
-The vehicles' position, velocity and orientation feedback is provided by a VICON motion capture system, and the control inputs are transmitted using WiFi-connected micro-controllers.
-A Macbook Air with 8 GB RAM and a 1.4GHz Dual-Core Intel Core i5 processor is used as a server.
-Its operating system is Ubuntu 18.04.
-The closed-loop system is implemented using ROS (Robotics Operating System) embedded in a C++/ Python framework using ACADOS as a solver~\cite{Verschueren2019,Verschueren2018}.
-The approximate initial positions and orientations, as well as the car's wheelbase length are given in the following table.
+For the experiments, the miniature RC cars of Chronos in combination with the CRS software framework are used~\cite{carron2022}.
+The vehicles' position, velocity and orientation feedback is provided by a \rahel{Qualisys} motion capture system, and the control inputs are transmitted using WiFi-connected micro-controllers. \rahel{A HP NotebookPro with 32 GB RAM and a Dual-Core Intel Core i7 processor is used as a server.
+Its operating system is Ubuntu 22.04.} The closed-loop system is implemented using ROS (Robotics Operating System) embedded in a C++/ Python framework using ACADOS as a solver~\cite{Verschueren2019,Verschueren2018}.
+The approximate initial positions and orientations, as well as the car's wheelbase length, are given in Table \ref{tab:model_param}.
 The radius covering each agent $i$ is set to its length, i.e., $r_{i,\max} = L_i$.